ni/niveristand-custom-device-development-tools/README.md

 VeriStand Addon Network Comm
 ===================

 The VeriStand Addon Network Comm API makes adding a TCP based network communication for addons easier.
+It also provides an API for sending network messages or for sending local messages.

 ### Usage ###
 Install the VI package in the Built folder.